 - GEOG 6300 Introductory Spatial Analysis (3 hours) [This course may be waived if the student has previously taken an equivalent research-oriented statistical methods course, subject to approval by the faculty supervisor of statistical training and the Graduate Coordinator.
 If GEOG 6300 is waived, the student must take 8 instead of 7 elective courses (24 instead of 21 hours) MA Students can take GEOG6305 or a methods class approved by their committee in place of GEOG6300].

 - GEOG 7000 Master's Research (3 hours only)

 - GEOG 7300 Master's Thesis (3 hours only)

-- Elective courses - 7 additional courses for 21 hours, or 8 courses for 24 hours if waived from GEOG 6300, subject to the following conditions
+- Elective courses - 7 additional graduate-level only courses for 21 hours, or 8 courses for 24 hours if waived from GEOG 6300, subject to the following conditions

 - A minimum of 4 graduate-level courses (12 hours) of the 7 additional courses must be open only to graduate students.
 These are typically 8000-level courses, though 6000- and 7000-level courses that are not cross-listed with a 4000- or 5000-level equivalent can be used if properly noted on the Program of Study.
 The following courses do not count as graduate-only courses for the purposes of this requirement: GEOG 7000, GEOG 7005 and GEOG 7300; all Independent Study and Directed Problems courses, regardless of department; GRSC 7770; and all LLED courses.